csci338/fall2024/pages/_assignments/lab03.md

 2. Practice adding and committing.
 3. More practice with the linux command line.

-## Basics
+## 1. Git Basics

 1. Sync your fork of the `class-exercises-fall2024` repository on Github.
 1. On your laptop, navigate to your version of `class-exercises-fall2024`, located inside of your `csci338` folder.
 1. Check with branch you're on using the `git branch` command.
-1. Check if you have any changes you haven't yet staged and committed using the `git status` command.
-If you have lingering changes, stage and commit them.
+1. Check if you have any uncommitted changes using the `git status` command.
+    * If you have lingering changes, stage and commit them.
 1. Checkout the main branch: `git checkout main`
 1. Pull the latest changes from your remote main branch into your local main branch: `git pull origin main`
 1. If you did it correctly, you should notice that you should now have a `lab03` directory inside of your `class-exercises-fall2024` folder.